mggarofalo/connectFour/README.md

 Validity check may be unnecessary.

 PlayerInterface
-  Takes console input and passes to board.
+X Takes console input and passes to board.
-  Displays message to player if the requested move is invalid.
+X Displays message to player if the requested move is invalid.
-  Checks return value from board and passes play to the other player (0), displays tie message (1), or displays win (2) or loss (3) message.
+X Checks return value from board and passes play to the other player (0), displays tie message (1), or displays win (2) or loss (3) message.

 Board
 X Model is an int[rows][columns], where -1 means empty and 0 or 1 is player ID.